Authenta API Overview

 Authenta provides a secure, scalable API that allows customers to integrate deepfake-detection capabilities directly into their own applications and services.

-With API access enabled, you can programmatically upload media, check analysis results, and manage previously processed items using authenticated and quota-controlled API calls.
+With API access, you can programmatically upload media, check analysis results, and manage previously processed items using authenticated API calls.

 The Authenta API is designed for organizations that require automated or large-scale media validation workflows beyond what is available in the Authenta web console.